Have you ever read a book or seen a movie that had such great characters that even now, months or years later, you still think about them?

 They are an expert of their task—they can do things most couldn’t dream of accomplishing.
 Sometimes there’s a little bit of wish-fulfillment in a character meeting this trait, which is why you can’t have it in every member of your cast.

 Occasionally, however, it’s nice to have someone who’s really good at what they do.
+Especially when faced against an incredibly powerful villain, its fun to read them face off against their heroic foil.
+We want someone to cheer on!

 This describes a TON of main characters, especially in the fantasy and sci-fi genres.
 Think about Luke Skywalker, Katniss Everdeen, Frodo Baggins, Furiosa, Celaena Sardothian… the list goes on.